 Agua

 It’s not safe to drink the tap water in Mérida.
 Given the hot climate through most of the year, one must pay a little extra attention to staying hydrated.
 I discovered the economical way to do so in Mérida is with the water refill stations throughout the city.
 At these vendors, you pay per specific volume of water you’d like dispensed: refill anything from a for a few pesos to a large multi-gallon jug.
-Do be sure to pack a water bottle such as this one for Mexico.
+A reusable water bottle is a must in these hot environments.
 I love that these refill spots are widely accessible, even in smaller residential neighborhoods, and open 24 hours.

 A water refill station in Mérida